Narr0wB/tiny-kernel/README.md

 # tiny-kernel

-a small kernel for the x architecture
+a small kernel for the x86_64 architecture

 ## Bootloader